What is pericarditis?

 How is pericarditis diagnosed?

-Cleveland Clinic imaging specialists in the Center for the Diagnosis and Treatment of Pericardial Diseases often use a variety of ways to check for pericarditis and any complications, such as pericardial effusion or constrictive pericarditis.
+Healthcare providers use a variety of ways to check for pericarditis and any complications, such as pericardial effusion or constrictive pericarditis.
 You may need one or more tests, such as:

 - Chest X-ray to see the size of your heart and any fluid in your lungs.